dpowell022/Derek-Powell-Portfolio/README.md

 ### Identifying the factors that influence user adoption is pivotal towards growing your business!
 In this mock take-home challenge, my goal was to define and then isolate 'adopted users' from a dataset of users subscribing to a product and then determine which variables seemed to have the most positive correlation with the user adoption rate.

- - Python tools: Time series analysis, Heatmap correlation, Seaborn
+ - Python tools: **Time series analysis**, Heatmap correlation, Seaborn

 ![](/images/relax_inc_resize.JPG)